 What does the app do?

-The mySugr Diabetes Logbook app allows users to record their blood glucose levels throughout the day, and using these values it calculates an estimated HbA1c.
-It also allows you to record other information such as carbohydrate consumption, body weight, physical activity, blood pressure, ketones, and insulin doses.
-To be fun and entertaining, and encourage positive habits (such as recording your insulin dose), the app uses a 'monster friend' and a reward system.
+The mySugr Diabetes Logbook app allows users to record their blood glucose levels throughout the day, and using these values it calculates an estimated HbA1c after 7 days.
+It also allows you to record other information such as carbohydrate consumption, body weight, physical activity, blood pressure, ketones, medicines and insulin doses.
+To be fun and entertaining, and encourage positive habits (such as recording your insulin dose), the app uses a 'monster friend' and a reward system and there are additional activity challenges that you can sign up to.
+There is also a mySugr Coach which is available on the monthly subscription where you can ask specific questions about your diabetes.
+The questions are answered by a diabetes educator who can review your data and offer solutions based on your goals and query.

 |✔ This app is useful as a log for recording blood glucose levels, activity, meals and carbohydrate amounts.